bricakeld/dvpd/README.md

 ## APK

-	APK file can be download form google play store [will be update soon].
+	APK file can be download form google play store [will be updated soon].

 ## Authors